 Recently, we’ve seen how to allow or prevent Windows 10 to create dump files.
 Dump files created after a crash may be reported to Microsoft for analysis purpose.
-The service utilized in this process is the Windows Error Reporting service which keeps working in background and comes into play when a crash encountered.
+This is done via Windows Error Reporting feature.
+The service utilized in this feature is the Windows Error Reporting service which keeps working in background and comes into play when a crash encountered.
 When the crash file reaches Microsoft via this service, the file is analyzed and a solution is reported back, provided if the solution of the problem found exists already.
 Thus in this way, Windows Error Reporting play crucial part in post-crash situations.

 However, sometimes, this service may keep throwing stopped working message in a loop, due to which a normal user feels irritated with it and he’ll look to fix the annoyance: